wuyilingwei/MagiskOnWSAOnlineBuild/READEME_EN.md

 # Announcement

-Due to the upstream update of LSPosed, the build file source has been transferred back to the original warehouse.
+Due to LSPosed upstream not fixing the error for a long time, the git source goes to https://github.com/YT-Advanced/MagiskOnWSALocal.git

 ## ⚠️ Important Tips ⚠️